 Just recognize how playing tic-tac-toe does not prepare you for the competition of a high stakes poker tournament.

 Given “easy” projects which deliver nice benefits, you don’t need to exercise the skills you learned in those certification courses.
 A muscle, which is not used, will grow weak.
 And problem solving skills, which are not used, will become dull.

-Think about all the possibilities for your problem solving skills be become dull from lack of use:
+Think about all the possibilities for your problem solving skills to become dull from lack of use:

 - Don’t follow all of the steps for creating a value stream map – cut corners and move fast

 - Skip the step to explore best practices – someone said we have the smartest people and don’t need to look elsewhere for ideas